sriyansh-dev/Ai-Image-colorization/README.md

 # Image Colorization for old Image
 <p align="center"><img src="./example/many_people_nature.gif"></p>

-This is a project that utilizes deep learning technology to colorize black-and-white images with historical significance during the Gwangju democratization movement of May 18th.
-The project was developed with the support of SK Telecom as part of the AI Fellowship.
-Only a portion of the code has been made public, and if you are interested in more advanced techniques, please inquire via email. (icanlgh0016@gmail.com / toqufns@gmail.com)
+This is a project that utilizes deep learning technology to colorize black-and-white images with historical significance.

 The code consists of three main parts: Automatic Colorization, Hint-based Colorization, and Multi-modal Colorization.
-- We developed Demo for Automatic Colorization and Hint-based Colorization [[DEMO]](https://github.com/SaebyeolShin/Colorization_UI)
+- We developed Demo for Automatic Colorization and Hint-based Colorization
-- Through the Multi-modal Colorization code, a Chatbot has been developed to restore black-and-white images on the Kakao Channel. [[KAKAO CHANNEL]](http://pf.kakao.com/_mxgELxj) (Currently down due to GCP cost issues...)
+- Through the Multi-modal Colorization code, a Chatbot has been developed to restore black-and-white images on the Kakao Channel.

 # Automatic Colorization
 <p align="center"><img src="./example/vis1.gif"></p>